bilalmalik4321/Pizzaroo-Customer-App/README.md

 - first complete 'Steps to merge'
 - git push -u origin your_feature_branch_name
-- make a pull request on github
+- make a pull request into **staging** branch NOT master NOT master.